-In late 2012, readings from an inclinometer located downstream of the Perimeter embankment (SI11-04) showed deformation consistent with settlement at depths from ground surface to 15 m below.
-AMEC recommended that new instrumentation be installed, as the SI11-04 would likely cease functioning due to the deformation.
-Upon the approval of MPMC a site investigation program was initiated (in conjunction with an AMEC water well drilling program) and consisted of the installation 2 slope inclinometers along the downstream toe of the Perimeter embankment.
-The first inclinometer (SI12-01) was installed directly adjacent SI11-04 and the second one (SI12-02) adjacent the location of vibrating wire J1.
-Locations of the inclinometers are shown in section on Drawings 2012AB.14 and 2012AB.16.
-The new slope inclinometers are scheduled to be initialized in early 2013.
+In late 2012, readings from an inclinometer located downstream of the Perimeter embankment (SI11-04) showed compression failure deformation consistent with settlement at depths from ground surface to 15 m below ground surface.
+AMEC recommended that additional instrumentation be installed, as the SI11-04 would likely cease functioning due to the deformation.
+Upon the approval of MPMC a site investigation program was initiated (in conjunction with an AMEC water well drilling program) and consisted of the installation of two (2) slope inclinometers along the downstream toe of the Perimeter embankment.
+The first inclinometer (SI12-01) was installed using a larger diameter casing with compression fittings.
+It is located directly adjacent SI11-04.
+The second inclinometer (SI12-02) is installed adjacent the location of vibrating wire J1.
+Locations of the inclinometers are shown in plan on Drawing 2012AB.07.
+The new slope inclinometers have been initialised with their first reading taking place on March 6, 2013.